reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 It's important to note that HTTP/1.1 pipelining never became widely used due to limited browser and server support.
 For more details, visit: [HTTP Pipelining](https://en.m.wikipedia.org/wiki/HTTP_pipelining), [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and [Multiplexing](https://en.wikipedia.org/wiki/Multiplexing).

-While both HTTP/1.1 pipelining and HTTP/2 offer similar performance benefits in theory, HTTP/2 is favored for its more extensive features and broader support.
+While both HTTP/1.1 pipelining and HTTP/2 offer similar performance benefits, in theory, HTTP/2 is favored for its more extensive features and broader support.
 {{% /info %}}

 ## Request Execution Interceptors

 Request and response interceptors in Apache HttpAsyncClient allow developers to intercept and modify requests and responses before they are sent or received by the client.

 `HttpRequestInterceptor` is an interface used to intercept and modify HTTP requests before they are sent to the server.
-It has method:
+It has the method:
 ```java
 void process(HttpRequest request, EntityDetails entity, HttpContext context)
 ```
 It provides a mechanism to add custom headers, modify request parameters, or perform any other preprocessing tasks on the request.

 `AsyncExecChainHandler` is an interface used to intercept and process requests and responses as they pass through the execution chain of the HTTP async client.
-It has method:
+It has the method:
 ```java
 void execute(HttpRequest httpRequest, AsyncEntityProducer asyncEntityProducer,
              AsyncExecChain.Scope scope, AsyncExecChain asyncExecChain,
              AsyncExecCallback asyncExecCallback) throws HttpException, IOException
 ```
-It allows developers to perform custom actions such as logging, error handling, creating mock responses or modifying the behavior of the client based on the response received from the server.
+It allows developers to perform custom actions such as logging, error handling, creating mock responses, or modifying the behavior of the client based on the response received from the server.

 These interceptors are useful in various crosscutting scenarios, such as:

 Intercept requests and responses to log information such as request parameters, response status codes, or response bodies for debugging or auditing purposes.
 Add authentication tokens or credentials to outgoing requests before sending them to the server.
 Intercept responses to handle errors or exceptions gracefully and take appropriate actions based on the response received from the server.
 Modify requests to add custom headers, parameters, or payloads before sending them to the server.

 Now Let's understand one of these scenarios with an example.
-Let's learn how to create mock response:
+Let's learn how to create a mock response:
 ```java
 public class UserResponseAsyncExecChainHandler implements AsyncExecChainHandler {
   @Override